OpenSPP/documentation/docs/howto/developer_guides/computed_fields.md

            rec.age = today.year - rec.birthdate.year - ((today.month, today.day) < (rec.birthdate.month, rec.birthdate.day))
 ```

-In this example, a birthdate field and a computed age field that depends on the birthdate field using the function "\_compute_age" are created, "age" is computed by getting and using the current date and the date in the birthdate field. "age" field will be automatically updated every time the birthdate field is updated since the compute method have a dependencies to the birthdate field.
+In this example, a birthdate field and a computed age field that depends on the `birthdate` field using the function `_compute_age` are created, `age` is computed by getting and using the current date and the date in the `birthdate` field. `age` field will be automatically updated every time the `birthdate` field is updated since the compute method have a dependencies to the `birthdate` field.

 ## Sample Use-case 2

-In a hypothetical scenario, If a group/family should know the number of individuals that are under five years old, we need to use a computed field.
+In a hypothetical scenario, If a group/family should know the number of individuals that are under five years old, we can to use a computed field.

 ```python
 from odoo import api, fields, models